Middle managers and supervisors

 - involve and assist workers in any change management process

-- helping other duty holders to meet their work health and safety legislative obligations.
+- help other duty holders to meet their obligations under the WHS Act.

-For a full list of duties, see the Work Health and Safety Act 2011 (WHS Act).
+For a full list of duties, see Part 2 of the Work Health and Safety Act 2011.

 Notifying the regulator

-As a manager, you are often the first to hear about or witness an incident so you can play an important role in helping the 'person conducting a business or undertaking' (PCBU), who is usually your employer, meet their legal requirements.
+As a manager, you are often the first to hear about or witness an incident in or relating to the workplace.
+Therefore, you can play an important role in helping the 'person conducting a business or undertaking' (PCBU), who is usually your employer, to meet their legal obligations to notify Comcare.

-- the need to report incidents through the internal policies and procedures
+- the need for them to report incidents according to internal policies and procedures

-- the need to preserve the incident site and not disturb it until an inspector attends the site or advises otherwise.
+- the obligation of the person with management or control of a workplace to preserve the incident site and not disturb it until a Comcare inspector attends the site or advises otherwise.

 Communicating and consulting with workers

-Managers need to ensure that workers are consulted and involved in any health or safety matter that will, or may, affect them.
-Workers should also be given opportunities to raise issues or provide ideas and feedback to you as their manager, or a HSR, WHS practitioner or adviser, or senior leaders.
+As a manager, you need to ensure that workers are consulted and involved in any psychological or physical health or safety matter that will, or may, affect them.
+Relevant information about WHS matters must be shared with workers.
+Workers must also be given reasonable opportunities to express their views and raise issues by providing ideas and feedback to you as their manager, or to their health and safety representative (HSR), a safety practitioner or adviser, or other relevant managers or executives.